 Pat also tours with Tony and Markus Reuter as Stick Men, as mentioned above.
 The band's albums are essential items in any Prog fan's collection.

 Pat also records with Markus as the electronic rock duo TUNER, and their albums are also well worth checking out.

 Sound and Fury!
 Noise and Lights!
 Dry ice!
 Smoke!
 The ringing in my ears!
 I remember seeing them at the Lyceum in London just after "Overkill" came out some time back in 1979.
 The stage show was so completely over the top that nobody could see the band for the first three numbers.

 Back in the days when I still had spare time and a drawing board that wasn't a foot deep in paperwork, I used to draw cartoons and design T-Shirts for the Motörheadbangers.
 I had a whale of a time.
 I still have all the old copies of the newsletters, as well as some of the T-shirts, kicking around at home.
 I made some good friends during those days, and I'm still in touch with them thirty years later.
-One of the proudest moments of my life was being asked to design the sleeve for a compilation album of Motörhead tracks.
+For me, the classic line-up of Kilmister/Clarke/Taylor will always hold a very special place in my heart.
+That band quite literally changed my life.
+One of the proudest moments was being asked to design the sleeve for a compilation album of Motörhead tracks.
 Thanks to Alan Burridge of the MHB's for putting my name forward.

 No messing about.